jaantollander/pandoc-markdown-latex-pdf/README.md

 chmod +x build.sh
 ```

-Now, we can execute the build script using Bash with the desired function name as an argument.
+Now, we can execute the build script using shell with the desired function name as an argument.
 For example, we can create a print output using:

 ```bash
 ./build.sh pdf_print